Things to Do in Yosemite Valley: The Ultimate Guide

 tunnel view with yosemite valley and blue sky in the background

-What: Yosemite National Park is a nearly 1,200 square mile piece of protected wilderness managed by the National Park Service.
-It was first protected in 1864, and since then, its diverse natural wonders have been attracting and delighting visitors from across the world.
+What: Yosemite National Park encompasses nearly 1,200 square miles of protected wilderness managed by the National Park Service.
+It’s been under federal protection since 1864, when Abraham Lincoln signed the Yosemite Grant, and has been attracting visitors from around the world ever since.

-While the huge park includes areas like Hetch Hetchy, Tuolumne Meadows, Mariposa Grove, and Crane Flat, most visitors spend most, if not all of their time in the 1-mile wide and 7-mile long Yosemite Valley.
-This is due to the immense beauty conveniently situated between the valley walls.
+While the huge park includes areas like Hetch Hetchy, Tuolumne Meadows, Mariposa Grove, and Crane Flat, many visitors spend most of their time in the 1-mile wide, 7-mile long Yosemite Valley.
+This is because some of Yosemite’s most scenic attractions are conveniently situated between the valley walls.

 Where: Yosemite National Park is located in the Sierra Nevada Mountains in East Central California, about 190 miles from San Francisco.
 The Yosemite Valley lies just south and west of its center and is the metaphorical beating heart of the park.
-It is accessible by road, whether personal vehicle, tour bus, or public transportation, through 4 park entrances.
+It is accessible by road — by personal vehicle, tour bus, or public transportation — through four park entrances.

 Essential to Know Before You Go